Balliol College, Oxford: Women at Balliol

 In 1979, along with many other previously all-male colleges, Balliol accepted its first cohort of female students.
-The first woman undergraduate to reside at Balliol was Elena Ceva-Valla, who arrived on 16 September 1979.
+One of the first woman undergraduates to live at Balliol was Elena Ceva-Valla, who arrived on 16 September 1979.
+Other female undergraduates who arrived that term were Cressida Dick, Katy Koralek and Penny Phillips.
 In 2010, the college unveiled a sundial in the Garden Quad commemorating the thirtieth anniversary of the admission of women to the college, inscribed with the phrase "About Time".
-The first portrait of a woman in Hall since that of the co-founder, Dervorguilla of Galloway, was unveiled in 2012, depicting benefactor and Oxford Internet Institute founder Dame Stephanie Shirley.
+The first portrait of a woman in hall since that of the co-founder, Dervorguilla of Galloway, was unveiled in 2012, depicting benefactor and Oxford Internet Institute founder Dame Stephanie Shirley.
 This portrait has since been joined by portraits of Carol Clark and the mathematician Dame Frances Kirwan.

 In 2018, Dame Helen Ghosh succeeded Sir Drummond Bone to become the college's first female master.
 In the same year, Dame Frances Kirwan became the twentieth Savilian Professor of Geometry and the first woman to hold that post.

-Between the years of 2015 and 2017, 39.4% of UK undergraduates admitted to Balliol were women.

-In 2021, students sent an open letter to the College and protested regarding their welfare following an alleged incident of sexual assault on a female graduate student that was covered by Al Jazeera English.
+In 2021, students sent an open letter to the college and protested regarding their welfare following an alleged incident of sexual assault on a female graduate student that was covered by Al Jazeera English.

+Governance

+Academics and fellows

+Balliol has a more or less permanent teaching staff, known as fellows.
+The college statutes provide for various categories of fellows and these include both tutorial fellows and professorial fellows.
+Professorial fellows are professors and readers of the university who are allocated to the college by the university.
+One of these professorships is the Beit Professor of Commonwealth History, which is currently held by James Belich.
+The Professorship of Internet Studies is currently held by political scientist Philip N. Howard.
+Other professorships include the Boden Professor of Sanskrit and the Montague Burton Professor of International Relations.
+Official fellows are those who hold tutorial or administrative appointments in the college.
+There are also senior and junior research fellows.
+The college can also elect "distinguished persons" to honorary fellowships.

+The fellows are supplemented by academics on short-term contracts.
+In addition, there are visiting international academics who come to Oxford for periods of up to a year, an example of this is the George Eastman Visiting Professorial Fellowship.